atomicarchitects/atomicarchitects.github.io/group-meetings.md

 title: Group Meetings
 ---

-Our group meetings are usually Thursdays at 4 PM to 5 PM ET.
+Our group meetings are usually on Mondays from 9 AM to 10 AM ET.
 The detailed schedule is below.

 <table>
     <tr>